-As you pour through your checkbook register and piles of receipts for tax reporting items, you may need to start a list of your 2016 charitable donations.
-For people who file using the itemized deduction method, and report your donations on Schedule A instead of using the standard deduction, you should have a list with the charity’s name, the date and the amount that was given followed by a grand total for your record of 2016 charitable donations.
+As you pour through your checkbook register and piles of receipts for tax reporting items, you may need to make a list of your 2019 charitable donations.
+For people who file using the itemized deduction method, and report your donations on Schedule A instead of using the standard deduction, you should have a list with the charity’s name, the date and the amount that was given followed by a grand total for your record of 2019 charitable donations.

 - to a national political committee (DNC or RNC),

 - to a local candidate running for legislative office, or maybe

 - to a political fundraising event such as dinner.

 This might seem unfair, but here’s the second punch: there are others types of donations you may have made that are not deductible.
 Here is a quick list of other charitable contributions that don’t count as a deduction as noted in IRS Publication 526:

 - Contributions to a specific individual,

 - Contributions to a nonqualified organization (as in not determined by the IRS),

 - The part of a contribution from which you receive or expect to receive a benefit,